harshsbajwa/petpal/README.md

 ## Overview

 The webpage is currently built with Bootstrap for the frontend and the Django Rest Framwork on the backend.
+The frontend will later be converted to React.

 ## Setup